 disappointed that our dream house sold.
 Dana and I talked about the Potter Farm so often our children started calling it “The house that never was”

 After Dana’s daughter graduated high school she was ready to list her house in Hudsonville and move.
 We started looking for homes in the Greenville area but none of the homes we looked at lived up to the house that never was.
 Dana listed her house on a Saturday and the next Monday was the day of that phone call.
 The next month was a flurry of activity, negotiations and packing as Dana’s house sold in a few weeks!
 We took possession of the farm the first of July and we realized my dream of getting married in the barn on July 31st.

-The last year we have had so many requests to use our barn for weddings that we have decided to pursue opening The Barn at Adams Acres.
+We had so many requests to use our barn for weddings that we pursued opening The Barn at Adams Acres.
 Contact us so we can help you realize your dream of a barn wedding.